 Drop-In Character: Renge is more of a rise-out-of-the-floor-on-a-pedestal character.
 This is lampshaded by Haruhi, who in one episode points out that the mechanism used to elevate Renge seems to follow them around.

 Dysfunction Junction: They’re pretty mild compared to some of the lengths this trope can go to, but all of the main characters and many minor characters have major personality quirks because of, or are entirely driven by, bizarre or unhappy childhoods or events in their family history (with the arguable exception of Mori).

 Earn Your Happy Ending: For Tamaki and Kyoya in the last two episodes of the series.
 Tamaki has to deal with some heavy and long standing family issues before he can have a happy family and relationship with Haruhi.
 Kyoya has to fight an attempt on his father's company while dealing with his "third son" situation.

 The Host Club and Haruhi especially gives Tamaki this in Chapter 68 of the manga, making him realize that no matter what happens, if he (unbeknowst to Haruhi) decides to pursue her romantically, the Host Club will not be broken.

-To a degree, Haruhi gives this to all the three Suohs towards the end of the manga: Tamaki, his father and his grandmother, by making them aware that the main source behind their family's issues is really that none of them ever talks about their problems between one another.
+Haruhi gives this to all three Suohs towards the end of the manga: Tamaki, his father and his grandmother, by making them aware that the main source behind their family's issues is that none of them ever talks about their problems between one another.